TartanLlama/tartanllama.github.io/_drafts/sycl.md

 }
 {% endhighlight %}

+In this post I'll give an introduction on using SYCL to accelerate your C++ code on the GPU.

 ----------------------------

 ### Lightning intro to GPGPU

 Before I get started on how to use SYCL, I'll give a brief outline of why you might want to run compute jobs on the GPU for those who are unfamiliar.
-I've you've already used OpenCL, CUDA or similar, feel free to skip.
+I've you've already used OpenCL, CUDA or similar, feel free to skip ahead.

 The key difference between a GPU and a CPU is that, rather than having a small number of complex, powerful cores (1-8 for common consumer desktop hardware), a GPU has a huge number of small, simple processing elements.